pythonanywhere/help_pages/articles/Conda.md

 # Creating an environment

 With conda initialized, you should have a `conda` command available in a Bash console.
-To confirm it, just run it.
+To confirm that it's working, just run it.

-As the `base` `conda` environment is read only, you need to create your own environment to be able to install packages to it.
+As the `base` `conda` environment is read only, you need to create your own environment to be able to install packages into it.
 For example, to create a new environment called `my_env` with `requests` installed, run:

 ```